New enquiries welcome for an August start

 • Mind The Mental Health Charity have a range of information about mental health and mental illness as well as advice covering a wide range of issues.
 They also have blogs and people share their experiences, which can be helpful if you are feeling quite alone and/or isolated.
 They can be called on 0300 123 3393.
 They also have an Online Community that can be joined, to access peer support.
 Visit their website for more information at: https://www.mind.org.uk/

-• If you are under 35 and are struggling with suicidal feelings and/or emotional distress then you call contact the Papyrus Helpline: HOPELINEUK on 0800 0684141 https://www.papyrus-uk.org/hopelineuk/ They operate from 9am-midnight daily.
+• If you are under 35 and are struggling with suicidal feelings and/or emotional distress then you view this website which has lots of information and resources: Papyrus https://www.papyrus-uk.org Helpline and an email service is open 24/7: https://www.papyrus-uk.org/papyrus-HOPELINE247/

 • If you are under 25 then The Mix is a useful website where you can find some information about their support services and online activity.
 They also have a twitter feed. https://www.themix.org.uk/get-support